Fulmenef/magephi/README.md

 - `magephi stop` to stop the environment.
 - `magephi install` to install the environment.
 - `magephi uninstall` to fully uninstall the environment.
 This will remove volumes and container but not the files on your local system..
+- `magephi create` Initialize a new project with the environment.
+See [here](#project-initialization) for more details about the command.

 #### Docker
 - `magephi php|mysql|nginx|redis` to connect to containers.